wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 ![](@attachment/Clipboard_2020-01-20-20-19-01.png)

 You can either run the javascript from the `variables.html` page, or you can run them from the console.
-Because the variables in `variables.html` are global variables (we will cover what that is in a future video), we can modify the either in the script tag within `variables.html` or directly from the console.
+Because the variables in `variables.html` are **global variables** _(whch we will cover in a future video)_, we can modify the either in the script tag within `variables.html` or directly from the console.

 Notice that we do not have to redeclare the variable.
 We did *not* have to do something like this: